 Step 1.
 Preparation of a fresh DB

-We have created a script that generates a new website database and fills it with a starting data.
+We have created a script that generates a new website database and fills it with starting data.

 Step 2.
 Create easy website addition process